NicoDic98/tej-flow-lectures/exercises.md

 for the most part involve exploring or extending that work, as well as answering some related questions.

+For help with specific numpy or Pytorch syntax and details, please feel free to ask, or you may find ChatGPT helpful!

 I have intentionally included **too many** exercises for the available tutorial time.
 The idea is that you can choose what you find the most interesting or useful during tutorials.
 The additional questions can provide a starting point